HHS/ckanext-datajson/README.md

 	defaults:
 	  Agency: Department of Health & Human Services
-	  Author: Substance Abuse & Mental Health Services Administration
+	  author: Substance Abuse & Mental Health Services Administration
 	  author_id: http://healthdata.gov/id/agency/samhsa

-The keys for the defaults are specified in ckanext/datajson/parse_datajson.py.
-This again is tied to the HealthData.gov metadata schema.
+The keys `title`, `notes`, `author`, and `url` are stored in the corresponding CKAN package fields. `tags`, which must be an array of strings, is stored as CKAN package tags.
+All other keys are stored in package extras (i.e. the Additional Info of a package).

 You may also override values found in the harvested file with fixed values set in the configuration like so:

 	overrides:
-	  Author: U.S. Food and Drug Administration
+	  author: U.S. Food and Drug Administration

 You can also specify filters to control what datasets from the data.json file are imported.
 By default everything is imported.
 In a "filters" section, map data.json